 The Group plans to continue with its programme of international touring to raise the profile and experience of the orchestra.
-In October 2012, the Orchestra performed to excellent reviews and full houses in China, as part of a series of cultural events to mark the 40th anniversary of diplomatic relations between Australia and the People's Republic of China.
+No tours were conducted in 2013, however in June 2014, the Orchestra plans to return to overseas touring with a series of concerts and cultural events in the People's Republic of China.